flutnet/flutnet-sdk/README.md

 ## Notes on publishing

-This repository contains a couple of convenient scripts for publishing the source projects.
+This repository contains a couple of convenient scripts for publishing the source projects:

 **macOS**
 ```sh